swaptacular/swpt_stomp/README.md

         $ poetry install

-4. You can use `swpt-server` and `swpt-client` to run the server or the client, and `pytest --cov=swpt_stomp --cov-report=html` to run the tests and generate a test coverage report.
+4. You can use `swpt-server` and `swpt-client` to run the server or the client, `configure-queue` to configure a queue, and `pytest --cov=swpt_stomp --cov-report=html` to run the tests and generate a test coverage report.

     Note however, that the above commands rely on being able to connect to a RabbitMQ server instance at "amqp://guest:guest@localhost:5672".
 Also,